 The necessary Taxonomy

 Reality is what it is, and categorization helps us understand it.
 Concepts do not create reality.
 Terms on people’s sexuality are not susceptible to ideology.
 Using one term or another should not position the political class on one side or the other.
-They are words that describe reality and should be used unequivocally in politics.
+They are simply words that describe reality and should be used unequivocally in politics.
 All this taxonomy should be a common language stripped of positions, sides, and parties.

 And beyond institutional politics.
 We all do politics in our day-to-day.
-For example, the vast majority of people do not know exactly what we are saying when we talk about a transgender man who, by the way, and briefly, is a man whose biological sex is female.
+For example, the vast majority of people do not exactly know what we are saying when we talk about a transgender man who, by the way, and briefly, is a man whose biological sex is female.
 We cannot help, understand, legislate, and promote if we do not classify and order.
 That is why taxonomy is important.

 Your Sexual Identity